 Clipchamp is a simple but powerful free online video editor that makes it easy to pair great audio with your video content.
 Here is how it works:

-Step 1: Register a free account or log in if you’ve used Create before
+Step 1: Register a free account or log in if you’ve used Clipchamp before

 The first step is getting signed up.
 Clipchamp makes this easy – you can sign up with one click using your Facebook, Google, or email account.

-Once you’ve signed up, click on ‘Start a new project’, like so:
+Once you’ve signed up, click on ‘Create a Video’, like so:

 Step 3: Add video and audio files to the project

 In the new project, use the ‘Add Media’ button to add video and audio files to your project:

 Choose ‘Browse my files’ to select from your computer, or you can also get professional audio tracks and sound effects from Clipchamp’s stock library: